WishKnish/KnishIO-Technical-Whitepaper/README.md

 # The Knish.IO Organism: Atoms, Molecules, and Cells

 Given the inefficiencies inherent in current-generation blockchain technologies, Knish.IO builds on their early successes by following a molecular model for describing its transactional qualities.
-As an efficient model frequently demonstrated in nature and science, it also serves as a concise summary of the functionality of each component within the model and allows for flexibility in visualizing the complex, multidimensional nature of our post-blockchain bio-DAG.
+As an efficient model frequently demonstrated in nature and science, it also serves as a concise summary of the functionality of each component within the model and allows for flexibility in visualizing the complex, multidimensional nature of the ledger which stores transactions, events, and metadata described by edge clients.

 To this end, we introduce the concept of **cells**, **molecules**, and **atoms**.

-- **Atoms** are micro-transactions that only perform a single, monodirectional action, such as removing X tokens from one wallet, adding Y tokens to another wallet, or sending a secure message to yet a third wallet.
+- **Atoms** are sub-transactions that only perform a single, monodirectional action, such as removing X tokens from one wallet, adding Y tokens to another wallet, or sending a secure message to yet a third wallet.
-- **Molecules** are bundles of atoms which are either accepted or rejected all at once, and bond to (reference) a number of previous transactions to help facilitate a distributed consensus algorithm.
+- **Molecules** are bundles of atoms which are either accepted or rejected all at once, and bond to (reference) a number of previous transactions to help facilitate Knish.IO’s federated consensus model.
-- **Cells** are transactional microcosms defining the parameters (such as the hashing algorithm, the consensus mechanism, the virtual machine engine, governance model, etc.) for the behavior of every molecule within it.
+- **Cells** are sharded sub-ledgers within the decentralized DAG environment, each serving one specific application, and defining rules for the behavior of every molecule within it.

-Taken together, the collection of cells, molecules, and atoms can be described as an **organism**.
+- Taken together, the collection of cells, molecules, and atoms can be described as an **organism**.

-By leveraging cells, molecules, and atoms, Knish.IO is capable of a network-bound scalability and transaction settlement within 5 seconds, regardless of the global transactional volume.
-In fact, as the network grows, we fully expect this interval to shrink to nearly-instantaneous validation, as multiple use-cases prop up each others' performance from across the DAG.
+By leveraging cells, molecules, and atoms, Knish.IO is capable of a network-bound scalability and transaction settlement within 5 seconds, regardless of the transactional volume.
+In fact, as the network grows, we fully expect this interval to shrink further.

 ![alt text][organism]